RunestoneInteractive/RunestoneComponents/runestone/hparsons/test/_sources/index.rst

     :randomize:
     :blockanswer: 0 1 2 3

     This is a horizontal Parsons problem!
-Feedback is based on code execution.
+Feedback is based on block for this problem.
     The blocks are randomized, but cannot be reused ;)
     ~~~~
     --blocks--